 Always be on the lookout for talent

 Don’t take shortcuts with hiring.
-A false-negative hire is 100 times worse than a false-positive.
+A false-positive hire is 100 times worse than a false-negative.

 Sometimes founders compromise when they feel time pressure (“But I just need two engineers quickly to launch my next version”).
 To avoid getting desperate, always be on the search for talent.
 Keep a list of great people with the superpower that would differentiate your company, ask for introductions to them, and share what you’re doing.
 I never regretted spending time getting to know great people.

 Some of the best hires I’ve made at Gusto are folks who I knew years before as vendors, fellow entrepreneurs, classmates, and colleagues.
 We kept in touch through the years and I shared my journey with them, seeking feedback and ideas.
 When the right opportunity came, they joined our team and helped us grow to where we are today.